enricmartos/beer-catalog-api/README.md

 - Punk API integration as an external source of information

 #### Some technical considerations:
-- The Beer model contains the attributes 'externalId' and 'externalBeerType', which represent the 'id' and the 'beer type' of the External API (in this case, Punk API).
-Punk API is added as the first manufacturer of the catalog (inalization DB script 'database.sql' in resources folder of the boot module).
-Also the the script 'database.sql' performs the following inserts to have some sample data when starting the application:
+- The Beer model contains the attributes _externalId_ and _externalBeerType_, which represent the _id_ and the _beer type_ of the External API (in this case, [Punk API](https://punkapi.com/documentation/v2)).
+Punk API is added as the first manufacturer of the catalog (see the inilization DB script 'database.sql' in resources folder of the boot module).
+Also the the script _database.sql_ performs the following inserts to have some sample data when starting the application:
 - - Manufacturers: _Punk API_, _Hijos de Rivera_, _Brauerei Gruppe_
 - - Beer Types: _Lager_, _Ale_
 - - Beers: _Estrella Galicia_, _Paulaner_
 - The Beer search logic is performed by all the attributes.
-The filter criteria met by the beer retrieved is the following one: The exact name, the description containing the text sent, the graduation between the min and max level (if there is no min level, the retrieved beers will be the ones below the upper limit, and if there is no max level, the retrieved beers will be the ones above the lower limit), and the exact manufacturer id and the beer type id.
+The beers retrieved fulfill the following filter criteria: The exact name, the description containing the text sent, the graduation between the min and max level (if there is no min level, the retrieved beers will be the ones below the upper limit, and if there is no max level, the retrieved beers will be the ones above the lower limit), and the exact manufacturer id and the beer type id.
-- If there no beers retrieved from our DB after performing a search request, the filter criteria consulting Punk API is the following one: The name containing the text sent, and the graduation between the min and max level (if there is no min level, the retrieved beers will be the ones below the upper limit, and if there is no max level, the retrieved beers will be the ones above the lower limit).
+- If there are no beers retrieved from our DB after performing a search request, Punk API will be consulting with the following filter criteria: The name containing the text sent, and the graduation between the min and max level (if there is no min level, the retrieved beers will be the ones below the upper limit, and if there is no max level, the retrieved beers will be the ones above the lower limit).
-- The default Pagination and Sorting values are: Current Page = 0, Page Size = 25 and Sort = id,desc.
+- The default Pagination and Sorting values of the API are: Current Page = 0, Page Size = 25 and Sort = id,desc.
 - The main status codes of the API are
 - - 200: _OK_
 - - 400: _Bad Request_